9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 Unique features:

 • Geothermal Pools' Gradient Temperatures: Unlike many other hot springs that maintain a relatively uniform temperature, Ringbolt features pools with varying temperatures.
-As you move from one pool to another, you can experience a gradient of warmth, allowing visitors to find their perfect spot for thermal comfort.
+As you move from one pool to another, you can experience a gradient of warmth, allowing visitors to find their perfect spot for comfort.

 • Wildlife Observations: The area around Ringbolt Hot Springs is home to a variety of desert wildlife.
 Visitors might spot bighorn sheep, desert foxes, and a diverse array of bird species.
-The presence of these animals adds an element of surprise and connection to nature that enhances the overall experience.

 2. Tule Springs